jmohandas/cbh/Ticket_Breakdown.md

 > Description

 The `generateReport` function shall include the customId from the `AgentFacilityIds` to unqiuely identify the agents instead of the database Ids.
-To fulfill this requirement, it is mandatory to include the customId as part of the report for the facilities along with other shoft information.
+To fulfill this requirement, it is mandatory to include the customId as part of the report for the facilities along with other information.

 > Definition Of Done